lgardaire/IDM_DSL_Polybot/README.md

 When the file is created/imported in Gemoc, a pop up window appears asking if you want to convert your test project to a Xtext project.
 Click on *Yes*.

-The fun can now begin !
-You can begin to code.
+You can now begin to code.

 For more details on the language, go to *My language* part.